 Hautefort Castle

 This former medieval fortress was converted into a château in the 17th century.
 Over time, the site has undergone a number of transformations, including the development of a formal garden in the 19th century and a landscaped park.
 Wander around the castle and admire the portraits of Queen Mother Elizabeth of England.
-During the summer, there are a number of evening events, so stay tuned!
+In summer, some evening events are scheduled, so stay tuned!

 Visit the Lascaux cave

-In all, the history of Lascaux has 4 dedicated sites highlighting the discovery of this unique cave art, which takes us back to the life of Cro-Magnon man.
-Some 16 other caves and chasms can also be discovered along the Vézère and Dordogne rivers.
+In total, the history of Lascaux has been told in 4 dedicated sites, highlighting the discovery of this unique parietal art that allows us to plunge into the life of Cro-Magnon Man.
+Some 16 other caves or chasms can also be discovered along the Vézère and Dordogne rivers.

 Lascaux in the Dordogne near the Lac du Causse campsite